yeslogic/fathom/README.md

 Here is a list of lofty goals that we would like to guide our work:

-- Specifications should be defined in declarative and human-readable, with embedded, domain-specific documentation alongside
+- Specifications should be defined in declarative way, with embedded, domain-specific documentation alongside
-- Specifications should be easily to map to efficient deserializers that are competitive with hand-written code
+- Specifications should be easily mapped to efficient deserializers that are competitive with hand-written code
 - The metalanguage should have well-specified static and runtime semantics
 - The metalanguage should report bugs or gaps in specifications statically